huBioinfo/CytoCommunity/README.md

 ### Set up virtual environment for Windows

-1. Create a new conda environment using the environment.yml file or the requirements.txt file with one of the following commands:
+1. Create a new conda environment using the environment.yml file (CPU version):

     ```bash
     conda env create -f environment.yml
     ```

-    Or create a new conda environment using the environment_windows_gpu.yml file with the following commands:
+    Or create a new conda environment using the environment_windows_gpu.yml file (GPU version):

     ```bash
     conda env create -f environment_windows_gpu.yml
     ```

-Note that the command should be executed in the directory containing the environment.yml file.
-And if you use the .txt file, please convert it to the UTF-8 format.

 2. Install the diceR package (R has already been included in the requirements) with the following command: